Floffah/seanchas/documents/initial-project-overview/main.typ

 2. Literature review completion - 19th December 2025.
 3. Application design completion - January 23, 2026
 4. Application implemented & tested - February 20, 2026
-5. Dissertation completion - April 15, 2026
+5. Dissertation & evaluation completion - April 15, 2026
 6. Submission & presentation - April 22, 2026

 Most of these points will occur in parallel, with these dates serving as the final deadline.